CARE & MAINTENANCE

 4. Finally apply fresh coat of oil and dry overnight

 For cracks wider than 1mm, mix fine sawdust with wood glue and paste it into the crack.
+White wood glue can be purchased from most hardware stores, Amazon or elsewhere online.
 You can save sanding time by taping some clear acetate or thin plastic over the glued area so it dries beautifully smooth (the windows in plastic food packaging works well).
 Allow to dry for at least 24 hours or more, depending on how much glue was needed.
 Final finishing can be done by applying one or 2 thin coats of oil to the surrounding wood.

 - Mix wood glue and sawdust into paste.